Career Profile: Veterinarian

 Why Is a Veterinarian a Job of Tomorrow?

 There will always be a need for animal health professionals as long as people have pets and farms, zoos and nature preserves keep animals.
-Employment positions for veterinarians are forecast to increase 35 percent by 2016, a much faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
+Employment positions for veterinarians are forecast to increase 35 percent, a much faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
 Small-animal vets are expected to benefit the most, especially those who specialize in areas such as dentistry.
 The average annual salary for veterinarians is $71,990.

 What Does a Veterinarian Do?